 Liliana Alvarez Jaramillo

 Can I receive research funding from the WFOT?

 WFOT offers the Thelma Cardwell Foundation Award for Research, to support pilot projects or the development of innovative knowledge in occupational therapy.
 This Award is available to occupational therapists working in any area of occupational therapy and who are individual Members of WFOT.
-The call for applications is launched every four years, and the award can fund projects for up to $5,500 US.
+The call for applications is launched every two years, and the award can fund projects for up to $5,500 US.

 How can I purchase the WFOT mailing list?

 WFOT does not offer the opportunity to purchase membership lists.
 You may wish to consider placing an advert in the WFOT e-newsletter which is sent directly to 15,000 subscribers.